-Flipside would like to new and returning youth and are excited to continue offering our program through distance learning!
+Flipside is back for Fall and will be ready to offer in-person and virtual afterschool activities.
 This free program strives to provide engaging enrichment opportunities and academic support for middle school students.
 Flipside is funded through the 21st Century Community Learning Centers grant and provide programming at the following schools:

 American Indian Murray Middle

 Farnsworth Upper Ramsey Middle